This tax has a number of different names:

 Although more tax is deducted HMRC are reasonably prompt when paying refunds, so you should balance whether taking a small payment and waiting for the tax code would be the best way to proceed.

-Another important consideration is once income has been taken from a flexi-access drawdown plan or an uncrystallised funds pension lump sum has been taken the money purchase annual allowance applies.
-This is important if the individual is still able to make contributions.
-Using flexi-access drawdown and only taking PCLS will avoid triggering the money purchase annual allowance.
+Another important consideration is once income has been taken from a flexi-access drawdown plan or an uncrystallised funds pension lump sum has been taken, the money purchase annual allowance applies.

 Yes, they are taking the whole fund.
 Does the individual have another source of income in this tax year?
 If no, use form P50Z.
 If yes, use form P53Z